AbdullahAlAnasSaimon/Interview-questions/README.md

 When defining custom functions that accept callbacks to provide flexibility and customization.

 ### 6. What is the use of event handling?

+Event handling in programming, particularly in the context of web development, refers to the process of responding to user interactions or system events that occur within an application or on a web page.
+Event handling allows developers to create interactive and dynamic user interfaces by executing specific actions or functions in response to various events.

+**Here are some common uses of event handling in web development:**

+**User Interactions:**

+Handling user interactions such as mouse clicks, keyboard inputs, mouse movements, and touch events.
+Responding to form submissions, button clicks, checkbox changes, and dropdown selections.

+**Browser Events:**

+Reacting to browser-related events such as page load, window resize, page scroll, and focus/blur events.
+Detecting changes in the browser's state, such as URL changes (history navigation) using the **popstate** event.

+**Asynchronous Operations:**

+Triggering actions or functions after asynchronous operations complete, such as fetching data from a server using AJAX requests.
+Handling responses from server-side events or notifications in real-time applications using WebSockets or server-sent events (SSE).

+**User Interface (UI) Updates:**

+Dynamically updating the user interface in response to user interactions or changes in application state.
+Modifying the appearance or behavior of UI elements based on user actions or system events.

+**Error Handling:**

+Capturing and handling errors that occur during user interactions or asynchronous operations, providing feedback to users when errors occur.

+**Custom Events:**

+Creating and dispatching custom events to communicate between different parts of an application or between components in a framework/library.

+**Accessibility:**

+Implementing accessible features such as keyboard navigation and screen reader support to ensure that all users can interact with the application effectively.

 ### 7. What is higher order functions?

 => Js-03